dbp/website/drafts/how-to-prove-a-compiler-fully-abstract.md

 ### Contextual equivalence

-But we often also want to compile not just whole programs, but particular modules, or expressions, or in the general sense, **components**, and in that case, we want an analogous notion of equivalence.
+But we often also want to compile not just whole programs, but particular modules, expressions, or in the general sense, **components**, and in that case, we want an analogous notion of equivalence.
 Two components are **contextually equivalent** if in all program contexts they produce the same observable behavior.
 In other words, if you have two modules, but any way you combine those modules with the rest of a program